 Every quarter, CDA publishes a Practice Health Check focusing on a different topic related to the business side of dentistry.
-Managing overhead costs is the focus during the third quarter of 2022.
+Patient financial management is the focus in the third quarter of 2023.
 CDA members are invited to take the Q3 Practice Health Check consisting of just three questions.

 Qualified California small businesses and nonprofit organizations that incurred costs for providing COVID-19 Supplemental Paid Sick Leave between Jan.
 1-Dec.
 31, 2022, can apply now for up to $50,000 through the state's relief grant program.

 The recording of conversations between dentists and patients can pose significant risks to dental professionals, including potential HIPAA violations, loss of control over the use of the recording and legal issues related to consent.
 Dentists should take steps to protect patient privacy.